 This paper is organized as follows.
 In Section \ref{s:framework}, we provide the basic wavelet framework, definitions and wavelet-domain assumptions used throughout the paper.
-In Section \ref{s:main}, we provide the main results on the asymptotic and high-dimensional behavior of wavelet eigenvalues.
-In Section \ref{s:examples}, we provide a Gaussian framework, as well as Gaussian and non-Gaussian examples.
-In Section \ref{s:conclusion}, we lay out conclusions and discuss several open problems that this work leads to, including new aspects of the theory of wavelet random matrices, as well as consequences for statistical inference and modeling.
-All proofs can be found in the appendix.
+In Section \ref{s:main}, we state and discuss the main results on the asymptotic and large-scale behavior of wavelet eigenvalues in high dimensions.
+In Section \ref{s:examples}, we provide Gaussian and non-Gaussian examples.
+In Section \ref{s:proof_main_results}, we prove the main results, stated in Section \ref{s:main}.
+In Section \ref{s:conclusion}, we lay out conclusions and discuss several open problems that this work leads to.
+This includes new aspects of the theory of wavelet random matrices, as well as consequences for statistical inference and modeling.
+The appendix contains the statements and proofs of auxiliary results.